-As many as 20% of the people who die from lung cancer in the United States every year do not smoke or use any other form of tobacco.
-This translates to about 16,000 to 24,000 Americans every year.
-In fact, if lung cancer in non-smokers had its own separate category, it would rank among the top 10 fatal cancers in the United States.
+Not all people who get lung cancer smoke.
+As many as 20% of people who die from lung cancer in the United States every year have never smoked or used any other form of tobacco.
+But, lung cancer in people who have never smoked is one of the most fatal cancers in the United States.

-It’s still true that staying away from tobacco is the most important thing any of us can do to lower our risk of getting lung cancer.
-But there are also other risk factors.
-Researchers have made a lot of progress over the past decade in understanding what causes lung cancer in non-smokers:
+While it’s true that staying away from tobacco is the most important thing any of us can do to help lower our risk of getting lung cancer, there are also other risk factors.
+Some of the risk factors for lung cancer can cause changes or mutations in the lung cells.
+These changes can lead to abnormal cell growth and sometimes cancer.
+Some people who get lung cancer have no known risk factors.

-A healthy diet with lots of fruits and vegetables may also help reduce your risk of lung cancer.
-Some evidence suggests that a diet high in fruits and vegetables may help protect against lung cancer in both smokers and non-smokers.
-But any positive effect of fruits and vegetables on lung cancer risk would be much less than the increased risk from smoking.
+In addition to testing your home for radon, avoiding secondhand smoke, and limiting exposures to carcinogens at work , following a healthy eating pattern with a variety of fruits and vegetables may also help reduce your risk of lung cancer.
+Some evidence suggests that a diet high in fruits and vegetables may help protect against lung cancer in both people who smoke and those who don't.